ddprrt/ddprrt.github.io/_posts/2019-07-15-typescript-type-maps.md

 title: "TypeScript: Mapped types for type maps"
 ---

-Factory functions are a popular tool in JavaScript to create a diversity of objects with just one call.
+Factory functions are a popular tool in JavaScript to create a diversity of objects with a single call.
 There's a particular factory function that you might have used at some point:

 ```javascript
 document.createElement('video') // creates an HTMLVideoElement
 ```

-`document.createElement` takes any string and creates `HTMLElement` instances. `HTMLElement` is probably one of the most derived objects in the DOM.
-Every tag name that is known to the browser creates it's on derivate.
+`document.createElement` takes any string and creates `HTMLElement` instances. `HTMLElement` is one of the most derived objects in the DOM.
+Every available tag creates it's on derivate.
 For example `document.createElement('video')` creates an instance of `HTMLVideoElement`.

 But how do we type a factory function like that?
 One that has a couple of dozen different return types?
 Let's try.